shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/lighting/optimizing/doc.md

+---
+layout: default
+title: "People and Managing Radiation or Lighting at Optimizing stage (Cutting-edge technology adoption)"
+---

 ### People and Managing Radiation or Lighting at Optimizing stage (Cutting-edge technology adoption)

 - Now I want you to think like a cannabis cultivation owner and consider what operations is like for the people who are working at the Maturity Stage of Optimizing stage (Cutting-edge technology adoption) related to how they work with or manage Radiation or Lighting.
 Discuss which roles in the cultivation facility are involved.
 Discuss how people fulfilling these roles spend their time.
 Discuss what type of problems these people can face because of the maturity level that they are working at.
 ### People and Managing Radiation or Lighting at Optimizing stage (Cutting-edge technology adoption)

 At the Optimizing stage (Cutting-edge technology adoption), cannabis cultivation operations have fully embraced advanced technologies, and employees are expected to be highly skilled in managing Radiation or Lighting systems.
 The cultivation facility will have state-of-the-art lighting systems, advanced monitoring and control tools, and AI-driven decision-making processes.